mikolmogorov/Ragout/README.md

 Description
 -----------
-Ragout (Reference-Assisted Genome Ordering UTility) is a tool for assisted assembly using multiple references.
-It takes a short read assembly (a set of contigs), a set of related references and a corresponding phylogenetic tree and then assembles the contigs into scaffolds.
+Ragout (Reference-Assisted Genome Ordering UTility) is a tool for reference-assisted assembly using rearrangement approach.
+It takes initial sequences (a set of contigs/scaffolds) and a set of related references as input and produces a chromosome-scale assembly (as a set of gapped scaffolds).

-The benefits of assembly with multiple references become significant, when those references have structural variations compared to the target genome.
-Even if each reference is structurally divergent, it is possible to assemble the target into the correct set of scaffolds.
-Enlarge your contigs with Ragout!
+Our approach involves the analysis of medium- and large-scale rearrangements (like inversions or chromosomal translocations) between the input genomes and finding most likely genomic structure for a target one.
+We also try to make the assembly as complete as possible by using hierarchial synteny structure as well as incorporating information from the assembly graph.
+The first version of Ragout was limited to bacterial genomes only, but currently there is an experimental support of mammalian-scaled ones.

 Install